christianacca/web-api-starter/docs/deploy-app.md

    1. open [get-product-conventions.ps1](../tools/infrastructure/get-product-conventions.ps1)
    2. set `CompanyName` (line 20) to make it globally unique (eg change `CLC` to your initials)
    3. uncomment `ProductAbbreviation` (line 22) and make it globally unique (eg replace `-cc` with your initials)
-   4. comment out the line `Get-ResourceConvention @conventionsParams -AsHashtable:$AsHashtable`
-   5. comment-in the block of code that starts `# If you need to override conventions, ...`
 2. Setup shared infrastructure:
    ```pwsh
    # 'CC - Visual Studio Enterprise' subscription id: 402f88b4-9dd2-49e3-9989-96c788e93372